mythz/jquip/README.md

 Has 90% of the good parts of jQuery (rest to be added plugins as needed), small enough to drop-in as source saving an external js reference.

-Includes 7-8x Faster DOM traversal for <= IE7. (i.e. where there's no querySelector) *see limitations Most code has been ported from jQuery and optimized where possible, e.g. internals use underscore's native `_.each` over jquery's slower `$.each` etc.
+Includes 7-8x Faster DOM traversal for <= IE7. (i.e. where there's no querySelector) *see limitations below.

+Most code has been ported from jQuery and optimized where possible, e.g. internals use underscore's native `_.each` over jquery's slower `$.each` etc.

 Licence: http://www.opensource.org/licenses/mit-license.php